abergs/ideasofanders/_posts/2013-06-23-keep-your-free-azure-website-from-idle-app-pool-timeout.md

 featured: false
 published: true
 ---

+	Notice: My hosted service has been paused until further notice.

 Currently Windows Azure Free/Shared Websites will unload your application from memory after some inactivity.
 The reasons are quite easy to understand, since there are a lot of free websites getting no traffic, but still wasting system resources at the datacenter.

 In this free/shared mode, you cannot change this behaviour, so in order to keep your application in memory, you need to have some actual traffic.